GuanceCloud/guance-docs/docs/en/exception/config-manag/strategy.md

 # Strategy {#notify-strategy}

-Based on the created Issues and the current workspace [schedule](../calendar.md), unified management can be carried out in **Incident > Configuration > Strategy** to further allocate the scope of Issue notifications and associated schedules.
+Based on the created Issues and the current workspace [schedule](../calendar.md), unified management can be carried out in **Incidents > Configuration > Strategy** to further allocate the scope of Issue notifications and associated schedules.

 ## Create a New Strategy {#create}